Freedom of religion in the United Kingdom: Church in Wales

 Since 1920, the Church in Wales has been independent of the state.
 The church is, however, legally required to perform opposite-sex marriages where at least one of those being married has resided in one of its parishes for six months (a similar requirement applies to the Church of England).

 Adoption agencies

-The Equality Act 2006 is applied equally to religious-based and secular adoption agencies.
-The Catholic adoption agencies unsuccessfully attempted to negotiate a compromise that would include an exemption for religious-based agencies, which would have allowed them to continue to facilitate adoption for opposite-sex parents only.
+The Equality Act 2006 is equally applied to both religious-based and secular adoption agencies.
+The Catholic adoption agencies unsuccessfully attempted to negotiate a compromise that would have included an exemption for religious-based agencies.
+This exemption would have allowed them to continue facilitating adoption exclusively for opposite-sex parents.

 Education

-Several university student associations have implemented rules that require affiliated groups to allow "anybody, regardless of faith, ethnicity or sexuality, to sit on their ruling committees and to address their meetings."
-However some Christian Unions say they should be allowed to require that their ruling committees share their beliefs.
+Several university student associations have implemented rules that mandate affiliated groups to allow "anybody, regardless of faith, ethnicity, or sexuality, to sit on their ruling committees and to address their meetings."
+However, some Christian Unions argue that they should be permitted to require that their ruling committees share their beliefs.